Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Preliminaries

 We need to analyze the behavior of a network on a collection of graphs obtained through edge insertions and deletions.
-We will abstract the inputs using the following notion of incomplete graphs, a variant of the general notion of incomplete dataset in database theory \cite{AHV}: \begin{definition}[Incomplete graphs] An \emph{incomplete graph} $\incgraph$ is a tuple $\tuple{V, E, E^\unknown, E^\non, X}$, where $V$ is the set of vertices, $E$ is the set of \emph{normal edges}, $E^\unknown$ is the set of \emph{unknown edges}, $E^\non$ is the set of \emph{non-edges}, and $\ifeatmap: V \to \bbR^{m}$ is the input feature mapping, satisfying that $E$, $E^\unknown$, and $E^\non$ form a partition of $V \times V$.
+We will abstract the inputs using the following notion of incomplete graphs, a variant of the general notion of incomplete dataset in database theory \cite{AHV}: